peterjobes/jekyll-now/_posts/2019-12-18-alnwick-not-elysium.md

 >Aykley Heads was a mud bath of epic proportions.
 We’re talking like the fields of Agincourt kind of muddy.
 There are probably people still out there, crying for help under a foot or two of mud.

-This weekend was the North Eastern Championships in Alnwick.
+Last weekend was the North Eastern Championships in Alnwick.
 It’s an impressive setting for a race, with the tent village that accompanies a cross country meet springing up in the pastures of the magnificent Alnwick Castle.

 A warm up was definitely the right choice, but had the draw back of making me so aware of the cold that I hid in the club tent until the whistle blew to assemble.